 The Institute for the Study of Human Rights congratulates undergraduate alumnus Eliana Kanefield on receiving a Fulbright Scholarship to teach English at a university in Argentina.
 She will also be working at a local NGO focused on women’s rights.

-Eliana graduated from Columbia where she studied Hispanic Studies and Human Rights with a specialization in Ethnicity and Race Studies.
-While at Columbia, Eliana co-founded Portales, an international undergraduate research journal with a focus on Latin American and Iberian cultures, co-developed a literacy and nutrition program, and taught classes in local public schools on conflict-resolution and genocide.
+Kanefield graduated from Columbia where she studied Hispanic Studies and Human Rights with a specialization in Ethnicity and Race Studies.
+While at Columbia, Kanefield co-founded Portales, an international undergraduate research journal with a focus on Latin American and Iberian cultures, co-developed a literacy and nutrition program, and taught classes in local public schools on conflict-resolution and genocide.

 She has pursued her interests in human rights, diplomacy, and policy implementation through internships at the Human Rights Foundation, Office of Congresswoman Rosa DeLauro, Belfer Institute for Latino and Latin American Affairs, and Center for Democracy in the Americas.